4GeeksAcademy/python-pandas-tutorial/.learn/exercises/06-clean-datasets/README.md

 # `06` Clean Datasets

-Let's start a new clean exercise to clean up a publicly known Datasate of [US baby names](https://www.kaggle.com/kaggle/us-baby-names) from Kaggle.
+Let's start a new clean exercise to clean up a publicly known Dataset of [US baby names](https://www.kaggle.com/kaggle/us-baby-names) from Kaggle.

 ## 📝 Instructions: